aspnetzero/documents/docs/en/Developing-Step-By-Step-Core-Adding-AddPhone-DeletePhone-Methods.md

 # AddPhone and DeletePhone Methods

-We are adding two more methods to IPersonAppService interface as shown
+We are adding three more methods to IPersonAppService interface as shown
 below:

 ```csharp